Silambarasan filmography

-Silambarasan (born 3 February 1983) is an Indian actor, director, producer, and singer, who works in Tamil cinema.
+Silambarasan (born 3 February 1983) is an Indian actor, director, singer and television celebrity who works in Tamil cinema.
 He began his career playing minor roles as a child artist in films produced by his father, T. Rajendar.
 His debut, as a lead actor, was in Kadhal Azhivathillai (2002), which was produced and directed by his father.

 His second film Dum (2003), a remake of the 2002 Kannada film Appu, fared well commercially.
 In the same year he appeared in Alai, a box office failure.

 Silambarasan had three releases in 2004.
 The first was Kovil, which deals with the relationship between a Hindu boy and a Christian girl.
 Silambarasan was praised by Malathi Rangarajan of The Hindu for acting with "restraint and maturity".
 It was a box office success.
-Silambarasan appeared next in Kuththu, a remake of the Telugu film Dil.
+Silambarasan appeared next in Kuthu, a remake of the Telugu film Dil.
 The film received unfavourable reviews but had a successful theatrical run.
 His final release in 2004 was Manmadhan, which he also wrote.
 The film was a major success, and propelled Silambarasan to stardom.
 The following year, he had only one release: Thotti Jaya, in which he plays an orphaned gangster who finds love.
 In 2006, Silambarasan had two releases: Saravana (directed by K. S. Ravikumar) and Vallavan which he helped write and directed himself.
 The film was a box office success.
 He starred in two films in 2008: the action-masala films Kaalai and Silambattam.
 Neither received positive reviews, but the latter was profitable.